gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 #### Design Stories
 - Top module (success, user info)
-   - 'top-info-container.png'
+   - 'top-info-container.png' (314 x 148)
    - place asset (inc. shadow) 4px down from status bar
    - user icon resized to 46px x 46px, placed underneath mask area of 'top-info-container.png'
-   - user name
+   - username
-      - Archer Medium Italic, rgb(255,106,114), 20pt
+      - Verlag Book, rgb(114,114,114), 18pt
-      - 10px to the right of user icon
+      - 11px to the right of user icon
-      - if location exists, baseline is 25px up from the bottom of the user icon
+      - if location exists, baseline is 31px up from the bottom of the user icon
+      - if location does not exist, baseline is 24px up from the bottom of the user icon
+   - display name
+      - Proxima Nova Regular, rgb(167,167,167), 10pt
+      - 11px to right of user icon
+      - if location exists, baseline is 17px up from bottom of user icon
-      - if location does not exist, baseline is 6px up from the bottom of the user icon
+      - if location does not exist, baseline is 10px up from the bottom of the user icon
    - location
-      - Proxima Nova Regular, rgb(143,143,143), 12pt
+      - Proxima Nova Regular, rgb(167,167,167), 10pt
-      - 10px to right of user icon
+      - 11px to right of user icon
-      - 6px up from bottom of user icon
+      - baseline is 3px up from bottom of user icon
    - edit button
       - 'edit-info.png' with active and inactive versions
-      - place asset (including shadow) 38px from right edge of screen
+      - place asset (including shadow) 35px from right edge of screen
       - vertically center inside gray 'info' area
 - 'style is better when shared!'
    - Archer Book Italic, 17pt, rgb(64,64,65)